Frequently Asked Questions

 ELA is committed to a dynamic teaching environment ensuring a productive and successful learning experience for each student.
 The average number of students per class is 12 with a maximum of 15 students per class.

-No, all course materials will be provided and are included in the cost of the course.
+If you are studying with the English Language Academy in the summer all course materials will be provided and are included in the cost of the course.

 |Course Dates||2 weeks|